As with all romantic relationships, your time together consists of highs and lows.

 You didn’t get into the relationship knowing he would treat you like that.
 Therefore, don’t feel guilty that you fell for his lies because it can happen to anyone.

 5. Allow Yourself to Grieve

 1. Denial: Shock will overtake your system, and you will deny your feelings regarding the breakup.
-During the initial stages, this is a survival mechanism that will eventually help you confront your feelings.
+This is a survival mechanism that will eventually help you confront your feelings during the initial stages.

 2. Anger: You will feel abandoned and deserted; you will be angry at your partner for how he has treated you, and angry at yourself for allowing yourself to get trapped in such an abusive relationship.